 10. The Administrative Committee shall oversee the process of evaluation of academic administrators.

 B. Membership on standing and permanent committees will be for two years except as noted below with the possibility of re-appointment.
-The initial appointment or re-appointment is made by the Administrative Committee or as specified in the definition of a Permanent Committee and confirmed by the full Senate.
+The initial appointment or re-appointment is recommended by the President and President-Elect or as specified in the definition of a Permanent Committee, approved by the Administrative Committee, and confirmed by the full Senate.
 Senators are limited to serving on a maximum of one standing committee at any one time.
 To provide continuity, terms will be staggered and an initial appointment may be made for one or two years as determined by the Administrative Committee based on need.